nuts-foundation/nuts-node/docs/pages/deployment/tls-configuration.rst

 * ``tls.offload`` needs to be set to ``incoming``
 * ``tls.certheader`` needs to be set to the name of the header in which your proxy sets the certificate (e.g. ``X-SSl-CERT``).

+The certificate and truststore will still need to be available to the Nuts node for making outbound connections.

 For `NGINX <https://www.nginx.com/>`_ the proxy configuration could look as follows:

 .. code-block::